yashwankhade5/anchor-calculator/README.md

 The included TypeScript client allows you to interact with the calculator contract.
 You can call methods like init, add, sub, double, and halve through the client.

+License

+This project is open source and available under the MIT License.